If you have experience installing software from source code on your Linux server, you have probably come across the

 It would be better if it just created a list of .jpg files in the current directory and then converted those.
 We can do this by creating a variable that holds all of our files to be converted.

-The best way to do this is with the wildcard directive:
+The best way to do this is with the wildcard directive like

-But this has a shortcoming.
-If there are no .jpg files, this actually tries to run the conversion commands on a file called "*.jpg", which will fail.
+JPG_FILES=*.jpg, but this has a shortcoming.
+If there are no .jpg files, this actually tries to run the conversion commands on a file called

 The wildcard syntax we mentioned above compiles a list of .jpg files in the current directory, and if none exist, it doesn’t set the variable to anything.

 While we are doing this, we should try to handle a slight variation in .jpg files that is common.
 These image files are often seen with the .jpeg extension instead of .jpg.
-To handle these in a sane way, we can change their name in our program to .jpg files, so that our processing lines are simpler:
+To handle these in an automated way, we can change their name in our program to .jpg files.

 Instead of the above lines, we will use these two: